Francis515/GrabLabel/README.md

 # GrabLabel

-An iteractive application for segmentation label
+An interactive application for segmentation labeling.

 ## Basic Description